-Papers for How-to and paper proposals are due January 15, 2020, all others by February 15.
+Papers for How-to Sessions and Paper proposals are due January 15, 2020, all others by February 15.
 Please also ensure that the biographical information and photos for all authors are up-to-date in each author’s MW account.

 Find the proposal listing for which you want to submit your paper and click submit a paper.

 1a.
 General Styles

 7. Illustration Files for Web Publication

 d.
 Journal Article

 h.
 How to Cite Museums and the Web Papers